 - Kansas Aviation Museum on 3350 South George Washington Blvd.: Your kids can explore the world of aviation through simulators.
 You can visit during regular hours or enjoy the Little Aviators Program every Friday from 10 a.m. to noon.
 This event is for children 5 and under.
 Admission is $5 per child, plus one accompanying adult gets in free.

 If you’re looking for more of an educational adventure with the kids, you’re in luck.
-Wichita has a wide variety of reasonably priced museums to choose from.
+Wichita and the surrounding area has a wide variety of free and reasonably priced museums to choose from.

 - Wichita-Sedgwick County Historical Museum on Main & William St. downtown: is a great place to take the family to learn about our city’s history.
 You can explore a Victorian cottage, a vintage toy exhibit, as well as an exhibit all about Wichita’s history among others.
 There is also children’s area where they can touch and explore a telephone booth, a typewriter and all the uses of a buffalo.
 Admission for children under age 6 is FREE.
 Adults are $5 and kids ages 6 to 12 are $2.

 - Kansas Firefighters Museum on 1300 S. Broadway: is inside of a two-story original Wichita firehouse.
-This is a kid-friendly museum (though I have not been myself-not yet!)
+This is a kid-friendly museum (Though I have not been myself.
+Not yet anyway!)
 They are open on Saturday from 11 a.m. to 3 p.m. and by appointment for groups over 15.
 Admission is FREE for kids under 5, adults are $5, seniors are $2.50 and students in grades K-12 are $3.

-- Kansas African American Museum hosts a “Soar Saturday” event in which KAAM recognizes and provides fun and educational opportunities for the entire family.
+- Kansas African American Museum provides fun and educational opportunities for the entire family.
 On the fourth Saturday of each month families gain information on a wide array of topics as it relates to African American Culture.

 Story Times and Learning